Constraints to Lorentz violation and ultrahigh-energy electrons in D-foamy space-times: Implication of brane recoil on space-time

-Consider a D-particle~(0-brane), initially \emph{at rest} at $Y^{i}(t=0)\equiv Y_{i}$ of spatial coordinates of a $(D+1)$-dimensional space-time~(which could be a 3-brane world), experiencing at $t=0$ an \emph{impulse} due to scattering off a matter string.
-For heavy defects~\cite{Ellis:1999uh} its trajectory, $Y^{i}(t)$, is specified by~(\ref{eq:app1}), where the vertex operator, corresponding to the present case with the relevant background $g^{J}=u_{i}$, is
+Consider a D-particle~(0-brane), initially \emph{at rest} at $Y^{i}(t=0)\equiv Y_{i}$ of spatial coordinates of a $(D+1)$-dimensional space-time~(which could be a 3-brane-world), experiencing at $t=0$ an \emph{impulse} due to scattering off a matter string.
+For a heavy defect~\cite{Ellis:1999uh} its trajectory, $Y^{i}(t)$, is specified by~(\ref{eq:app1}), where the vertex operator, corresponding to the present case with the relevant background $g^{J}=u_{i}$, is,

 where $\partial_{\perp}$ is the normal derivative on the worldsheet boundary $\partial\Sigma$, and, $X^{i}$, $X^{0}$~(whose zero mode is the target time, $t$), are $\sigma$-model fields, satisfying Dirichlet and Neumann boundary conditions respectively.
 The recoil/impulse of the D-particle, turned on `abruptly' at $t=0$, is realized by promoting the Heaviside $\Theta$-function to a \emph{regularized} operator: